 Most adult children feel some responsibility for taking care of their aging parents if they become physically and/or mentally incapable of looking after themselves.
 This care is considered to be done out of love and affection, and no money changes hands or is expected to do so unless a legal agreement is drawn up.

 “But what about all the time I spent over the last five years taking care of Mom?” you ask.
 “Can’t I get reimbursed for that now to reduce her excess assets for Medicaid eligibility?”
-Unfortunately, any retroactive payment a care recipient makes to their caregiver for services that have already been provided will be considered a monetary gift.
-Medicaid does not allow any gifting within the five-year period prior to a person’s application date.
+Unfortunately, any retroactive payment a care recipient makes to their caregiver for services that have already been rendered will be considered a monetary gift.
+Medicaid does not allow any gifting within the five-year look-back period prior to a person’s application date.

 If Mom reimburses you for the care you provided over the past few years and then applies for Medicaid, she will face a long penalty period during which she will be ineligible for Medicaid assistance.
 In fact, unless there is an explicit written agreement that sets forth terms of compensation, state Medicaid programs will consider even current payments made to a caregiver to be gifts as well.

 It may seem like it isn’t possible for caregivers to get paid for the assistance they provide without jeopardizing their aging loved ones’ Medicaid eligibility, but there is a way.
 It is called a personal care agreement, and setting one up only requires open communication between caregiver and care recipient, some forethought, and, in some cases, a meeting with an elder law attorney.

 A personal care agreement (also known as a personal services contract) is an agreement between a person who needs care and another person who is willing to provide these services for compensation.
 Parent-child care agreements are the most common, but agreements can be drawn up between other family members, friends, private caregivers, etc. Personal care agreements typically must include the following components to avoid the transfer of money being deemed a gift by Medicaid: